sensu/sensu-docs/content/sensu-go/5.16/api/auth.md

 #### EXAMPLE {#auth-get-example}

-In the following example, querying the `/auth` API with a given username and password returns a 200 OK response, indicating that the credentials are valid, along with an access token and a refresh token.
+In the following example, querying the `/auth` API endpoint with a given username and password returns an HTTP `200 OK` response to indicate that the credentials are valid, along with an access token and a refresh token.

 {{< highlight shell >}}
 curl -u myusername:mypassword http://127.0.0.1:8080/auth